TENX-S/Rust-Toy/decrypt_ncm/README.md

 As far as we know from test, it's not quite stable right at the time after the "73a4300" commit, some converted files(.flac/.mp3) may have a very short interruption (< 1 sec).

+But the probability of this happening is quite low